 Accomodation: Parador de Santiago

 The final day of the tour is short but tough.
 We’ll bike the final kilometers through rolling countryside, past Lavacolla hill, where pilgrims would tidy themselves up before attending the Pilgrim’s Mass at the Cathedral.
-From there, it’s on to the Monte do Gozo, where you get your first glimpse of the end of the road: the Cathedral of Santiago.
+From there, it’s on towards the Monte do Gozo, where you get your first glimpse of the end of the road: the Cathedral of Santiago.
 It’s a quick 4 kilometer ride into the center of Santiago itself, where narrow, winding streets reach the Praza do Obradoiro, home of both the Cathedral of Santiago and the Parador, the former Palace of the Catholic Kings.
 After visiting the Pilgrims’ Affairs office, where we’ll receive the coveted Compostela certificate (making us official pilgrims) we’ll have a farewell dinner and a walk though the lamp-lit streets of the Old Town.

 Day 7: Departure

-Whether your plan is to return home or continue your travels in Spain or elsewhere in Europe, Santiago is a great stepping off point.
-Its small but new international airport is very well connected to Spanish destinations and to nearby European ones like London and Paris.
+Whether your plan is to return home or continue your travels in Europe, Santiago is a great stepping off point.
+Its small but new international airport is very well connected to Spanish destinations and to nearby European cities like London and Paris.
 Flights out are generally very well priced for those who plan in advance.
 Meanwhile, for those of us who do not choose to part ways in Santiago, after breakfast, we’ll bid farewell to our Camino adventure and return to Madrid by van (7 hours).
 Our route whisks us through the mountains of southern Galicia, through Ourense and back across the golden plains of Castilla-León.

 Hotel Real Colegiata de San Isidoro